mattiapiccinetti/chat-noir/README.md

 To display the list of available commands, type `/help` in the chat.

 To exit the chat, simply type `/exit` or press `Ctrl + C`.

+## Uninstalling CHAT-NOIR

+To uninstall CHAT-NOIR follow these steps:

+1. Ensure that CHAT-NOIR is currently running.
+2. From within the running application, type the command "/uninstall" and press Enter.
+3. Confirm the uninstallation by typing 'Y' when prompted.

 ## Developer Notes